Financial Aid Policy

 When the student has been accepted for admission and the above steps completed, a student will be considered for all financial aid sources available at Centenary College.
 Priority will be given to students who have completed these steps and submitted all requested information by March 15 prior to the academic year for which aid is desired.
 After this date consideration will be on a “first come, first served” basis.

-Special Note: All financial aid awards are made for just one year at a time.
+SPECIAL NOTE: All financial aid awards are made for just one year at a time.
 Returning students must complete the FAFSA each spring prior to the next academic year for which aid is desired.
-Failure to complete these steps by March 15 could result in a reduction or denial of financial aid for the next academic year.
+Full-time students may only receive aid for a maximum of eight (8) semesters.

 Satisfactory Academic Progress Guidelines